Leminar/MiniProject1/README.md

 ### UserContainer.js (Class Component)

 This component manages state and handles API interactions.
-It fetches user data from the Node.js server and passes it to `UserList`.
+It fetches user data from the Node.js,shuffles it and passes it to `UserList`.

-## Additional Notes

-- Ensure CORS is enabled on your Node.js backend to allow communication with your React app.
-- Modify components to fit your specific requirements and data structure.
-- Add error handling and loading states for a better user experience.

-## Author

-[Your Name]

-## License

-This project is licensed under the [License Name] License - see the [LICENSE.md](LICENSE.md) file for details.